leonardorib/IssueInstabugCrashMinimalRepro/README.md

 Here throwing the "async error" has the issue.
 A fatal crash is caused, closing the app and the reported crash on instabug points to Instabug SDK itself.
 From the crash report, this is the thread that fails:

-From the crash report, this is thread that fails:
+From the crash report, this is the cause and thread that fails:

 ```
+data:text/text;charset=utf-8,
+# Cause: -[NSNull length]: unrecognized selector sent to instance 0x1e3b3ba80
+# Reported at: 2025-03-04 15:24:34 UTC

 Thread 7 Queue 16: com.apple.root.user-initiated-qos (concurrent) [Crashed]:

 0    CoreFoundation                           0x1804b9100     ___exceptionPreprocess